Emergent Elasticity and Quasiconformal Flow in Active Solids: Results

-Since this equation must hold for arbitrary $d\rvec$, the stress tensor must be the matrix square root of the metric, rotated by $\pi/2$, and scaled by $p_0$.
-This relation between microscopic stress, encoded in the tension metric, and macroscopic stress is a central element of our continuum theory.
-Eq.~\eqref{eq:tension_metric_vs_stress} and the stress tensor are defined in physical space, not on the tension manifold, and depend on the cell positions $\rvec(\xivec)$, which are physical observables, not mere coordinates.
+Since equality holds for arbitrary $d\rvec$, the stress tensor must be the matrix square root of the metric, rotated by $\pi/2$, and scaled by $p_0$.
+We refer to Eq.~\eqref{eq:stress-metric-relation} as the \emph{stress-metric relation}.
+It links the microscopic stress, encoded in the tension metric, to the macroscopic stress tensor, defined in physical space.
+Thus, it replaces the stress-strain relation of a conventional elastic solid.